Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 - **Issue:** Toggle button is not opening when click on.

     > **Solution:** I must of accidentally deleted part of the code when copying it for [Bootstrap](https://getbootstrap.com/docs/5.0/components/navbar/).
     I just read through and debug the code.
+I referenced bootstrap to analyze the difference between the code.

     ![sample-code-toggle-buttom](testing-code/toggle-btn.png)

 - **Issue:** Toggle button moving over to the left side on smaller screen size.

      > **Solution:** To change you branding size on different screen sizes.
+Reducing the size helped the toggle button to sit on the right side of the screen.

      ![sample-branding-name](testing-code/branding-name.png)

 ## Landing Page

-- **Issue:** Brand and massage covering the hero image face, which was making it harder to see the text.
+- **Issue:** Brand and massage covering the hero image face on smaller screen, which was making it harder to see the text due to the contrast between text and image.

-     > **Solution:** To build a jumbotron to help which helped improve readability.
+     > **Solution:** To build a jumbotron to help, this helped improve readability and contrast issues.

      ![sample-welcome-msg](testing-code/welcome-msg.png)

 ## About Page

 - **Issue:** Having issues with getting the two cards to align/float next to each other.
-This was something that taken me the longest to fix.
+This was something that took me the longest to fix.

-     > **Solution:** I started by trying different things with the code like flexbox, grids till I know noticed I had added an extra row in the code.
+     > **Solution:** I started by trying different things with the code like flexbox, grids which didn't make any difference at all.
+I end up reading through the code till I know noticed I had added an extra row in the code.
 Just deleting it and all was good.
-Rookie mistake!
+Rookie mistake I guess!

      ![sample-added-row](testing-code/added-row.png)

-- **Issue:** Lining issues with profile photo and H3 Name.
+- **Issue:** Lining issues with profile photo and H3 profile name.
 As the screen change size the photos start to cover up the H3.

-     > **Solution:** To write some media quoted to move the photo to the center, top of the card.
+     > **Solution:** To write some media quoted to move the photo to the center, top of the card as the screen size decrease.

      ![sample-profile-photo](testing-code/profile-photo.png)
      ![sample-profile-photo2](testing-code/profile-photo2.png)